inventree/InvenTree/docs/docs/start/config.md

 | INVENTREE_CUSTOMIZE | customize.hide_pui_banner | Disable PUI banner | False |

 The INVENTREE_CUSTOMIZE environment variable must contain a json object with the keys from the table above and the wanted values.
-Setting the variable is a bit tricky in bash because of json syntax.
 Example:

 ```
-export INVENTREE_CUSTOMIZE="{\"login_message\":\"Hallo Michi\",\"hide_pui_banner\":\"True\"}"
+INVENTREE_CUSTOMIZE={"login_message":"Hallo Michi","hide_pui_banner":"True"}
 ```

 This example removes the PUI banner and sets a login message.
 Take care of the double quotes.

 If you want to remove the InvenTree branding as far as possible from your end-user also check the [global server settings](../settings/global.md#server-settings).